 - spotting that lasts for three or more days

-- severe or crampy pain that lasts all day
+- severe pain or cramps that last all day

 By this point you know what normal morning sickness feels like (even if it’s slight nausea experienced throughout the day).
-If you suddenly feel severe nausea and vomiting more than two or three times a day, please call your doctor immediately.
+If you suddenly experience severe nausea and vomiting more than two or three times a day, call your doctor right away.

-For many women, the 12th week of pregnancy is the time that morning sickness symptoms start to ease or even disappear completely.
+For many women, the 12th week of pregnancy is the time that morning sickness symptoms start to ease or even disappear.
 If you’ve been feeling especially tired during the first trimester, you may start getting your energy back at this stage.